wcpines/chappy/asapp_chat_backend.md

 ###Models

+user has many messages through channels (sent) user has many messages through channels ( received ) user has many channels

+1. user.messages  => all message user has written
+2. message.users => all users that received the message?

+3.

-user has many messages
+- user has many messages

-user belongs to many messages (as recipient)
+- user belongs to many messages (as recipient)

 message has and belongs to many users?